thenewlullist/Getting-and-Cleaning-Data-Project/codebook.md

 tidier<- command to arrange the new "tidy" variable data.frame by subject and activity for easier searching

-genlevels<- mixed numeric vector of the subjects who aren't missing (whose values weren't recorded in the angle() variables)
+genlevels<- mixed numeric vector of the subjects who aren't missing (the only ones whose values were recorded in the angle() variables)